E-HAZMATs/My-Tokenizer/README.md

 A tokenizer built using the Byte-Pair Encoding (BPE) algorithm.
 Can be used to train a tokenizer using text in any language.
 Then, using the trained tokenizer, you can tokenize an LLM training dataset.

+`regex-tokenizer.py`: A regex supported tokenizer that has case handling for diacritics (حركات/تشكيل).
 ## Functionality

 Builds a `vocab` dict that has ID keys (the token) and a values of the what the token represent (a byte, char, subword, or word).